Best practices for autoscale

 - Similarly, all successful scale actions are posted to the activity log.
 You can then configure an activity log alert so that you can be notified via email, SMS, or webhooks whenever there's a successful autoscale action.
 You can also configure email or webhook notifications to get notified for successful scale actions via the notifications tab on the autoscale setting.

 Use the following best practices as you use autoscale.

 Ensure the maximum and minimum values are different and have an adequate margin between them

-Manual scaling is reset by autoscale min and max
+Manual scaling is reset by autoscale minimum and maximum

 Always use a scale-out and scale-in rule combination that performs an increase and decrease

-If you use only one part of the combination, autoscale will only take action in a single direction (scale out, or in) until it reaches the maximum, or minimum instance counts, as defined in the profile.
-This isn't optimal, ideally you want your resource to scale up at times of high usage to ensure availability.
-Similarly, at times of low usage you want your resource to scale down, so you can realize cost savings.
+If you use only one part of the combination, autoscale only takes action in a single direction (scale out or in) until it reaches the maximum, or minimum instance counts, as defined in the profile.
+This situation isn't optimal.
+Ideally, you want your resource to scale out at times of high usage to ensure availability.
+Similarly, at times of low usage, you want your resource to scale in so that you can realize cost savings.

 When you use a scale-in and scale-out rule, ideally use the same metric to control both.
-Otherwise, it’s possible that the scale-in and scale-out conditions could be met at the same time resulting in some level of flapping.
-For example, the following rule combination isn't* recommended because there's no scale-in rule for memory usage:
+Otherwise, it's possible that the scale-in and scale-out conditions could be met at the same time and result in some level of flapping.
+For example, we don't recommend the following rule combination because there's no scale-in rule for memory usage: